taskiq-python/taskiq/docs/guide/state-and-deps.md

 @[code python](../examples/state/dependencies_tree.py)

 In this code, the dependency `common_dep` is going to be evaluated only once and the `dep1` and the `dep2` are going to recevie the same value.
-You can control this behaviour by using the `use_cache=False` parameter to you dependency.
+You can control this behavior by using the `use_cache=False` parameter to you dependency.
 This parameter will force the dependency to reevaluate all it's subdependencies.

 In this example we cannot predict the result.
 Since the `dep2` doesn't use cache for the `common_dep` function.
 @[code python](../examples/state/no_cache.py)